deblockt/cucumber-report-annotations-action/README.md

+Here’s the corrected version of your README file with improved consistency and fixed typos:

+---

 # Cucumber Report Annotations Action

-This GitHub Action is designed to publish action annotations from Cucumber reports.
+This GitHub Action publishes action annotations from Cucumber reports.

 ## Example